United Community Ministry

 “It would be my intention to provide each community of faith with a sense of hope, as they continue to navigate this shared journey” with UCM.
 A quote from Debbie to the interview

 We are very fortunate to have an amazing team of Licensed Lay Worship Leaders.
 These people are our resource team that fill in the blanks on our Sunday mornings when we are in need of someone to fill in our Sunday morning blanks.
 Click on this link to find out more about the LLWL’s in our area.

 Administrator: Ruth Fallding

-Ruth will provide a communications and administrative role to support our collective ministry and its congregations, clergy, Council.
-Duties will include: to
+Ruth provides a communications and administrative role to support our collective ministry and its congregations, clergy, Council.
+Duties include: to

 receive and disperse UCM partners’ information (ie church events/programs for bulletins, UCM newsletters/annual reports), maintain UCM social media presence through Facebook and website, and to forward or direct your inquiries to the appropriate clergy or Council member/committee.